 3. The Second Largest Wildlife Sanctuary In Karnataka: Dandeli Wildlife Sanctuary

 Recognised as the second largest wildlife sanctuary in Karnataka, Dandeli Wildlife Sanctuary covers an area of 834.16 square kilometres and is located in the Uttara Kannada district.
 Declared as a National Wildlife Sanctuary in 1956, it is a paradise for wildlife lovers.
 The fauna here includes the kingfisher, woodpecker, hornbill, elephant, tiger, leopard, etc. When it comes to the flora, the sanctuary is covered with deciduous and semi-evergreen forests.
 Additionally, you can indulge in fishing, trekking, crocodile sighting and jungle safari to explore the nature and wildlife of this place.

 Entry Fee: INR 40 per Indian, INR 80 per foreigner

 Safari Price: INR 2500 to INR 3000

 Safari Timings: 6 AM-8 AM, 4 PM-6 PM

 4. A Haven For Bird Watchers: Ranganathittu Bird Sanctuary

-Entry Fee: Indians: INR 50 per adults, INR 25 per children, INR 300 per foreigner
+Entry Fee: Indians: INR 50 per adult, INR 25 per child, INR 300 per foreigner

 Boating Fee: Indians: INR 50 per adult, INR 25 per child, Foreigners: INR 300 per adult